John J. Davis

 - On September 28, 2012, Attorney Davis participated as a panelist in the program “Federal Court Practice for the Municipal Lawyer” held at the Sheraton Springfield Monarch Place Hotel in Springfield, Massachusetts, as part of the 2012 Annual Conference hosted by the Massachusetts City Solicitors and Town Counsel Association.
 Also on the panel were U.S. District Court Magistrate Kenneth Neiman and AAG Bart Hollander.

 - On March 14, 2012, Attorney Davis spoke at the MCLE 10th Annual Municipal Law Conference in Boston.
 His subject was "First Amendment Retaliation: The Public Employer's Perspective."
 The Conference was co-sponsored by the Massachusetts City Solicitors and Town Counsel Association.

-- Attorney Davis recently spoke on "Search & Seizure" at a conference hosted by the National Business Institute in Newton, Massachusetts.
+- On October 4, 2011 Attorney Davis spoke on "Search & Seizure" at a conference hosted by the National Business Institute in Newton, Massachusetts.
 Captioned “Student Privacy: The Top Hot Button Legal Issues,” the conference was attended by administrators, counsel and numerous other school officials.